Help us improve your experience.

 10. After you copy the image to the PXE boot server, reboot the device to install the image.

-The router boots from the PXE server and installs the image on both the SSDs.
+The firewall boots from the PXE server and installs the image on both the Solid State Drive (SSDs).

-If the device fails to reboot, you can use the USB disk installation option.
-However, after using USB disk installation, if the router fails to reboot or is not accessible, follow these steps on the console:
+If the device fails to reboot, you can install the software by using the USB flash disk.
+However, if the firewall fails to reboot or is inaccessible after you use this method, perform these steps using the console connection:

 1. Reboot or power on the device

-6. In operational mode, verify that the upgrade is successful.
+6. Verify that the upgrade is successful by entering the show version command from the operational mode.
 If you have upgraded the software of the device to an SRX1500, the new version of the device is srx1500.

 Juniper Networks does not support using the request system software rollback command to revert to the previously installed software.

-To copy the image you want installed to the PXE boot server and install the image:
+To copy the required image to the PXE boot server and install the image on your firewall:

 1. Remove the previously installed files, if any, from the var/lib/tftpboot/ directory.